OISF/suricata/doc/devguide/extending/app-layer/transactions.rst

 ================

 For Suricata, transactions are abstractions that help with detecting and logging.
-An example of complete transaction is a pair of messages Request (from frontend to backend) and Response (from backend to frontend) in HTTP.
+An example of complete transaction is a pair of messages Request (from client to server) and Response (from server to client) in HTTP.

 In order to know when to log an event for a given protocol, the engine tracks the progress of each transaction - that is, when is it complete, or when does it reach a key intermediary stage.
 They aid during the detection phase,